-In this article, we will discuss the Emirp Numbers in C++ with its process and examples.
+In this guide, we will explore Emirp Numbers in C++ along with the methodology and illustrations.

 What is the Emirp Number?